pstgi/sps-v3-documentation/Installation/updating-the-sps-plus-application.md

 you would have received instructions on how to modify your setting files with the new distributable.

 Locate the destination folder of the original deployment.
 Usually, it is the API website created in the IIS of that server.
-The default location is C:\inetpub\wwwroot\SPS v3.
+The default location is C:\inetpub\wwwroot\SPS Plus.
 Make a note of this path as it will be required in other steps below.

 > When you install the application for the first time, you may have had to create a folder */App_Data*